GSC Campus through the years

 Digital Transformation Initiative

-GSC rapidly adopted blended and online learning platforms in response to the global pandemic, demonstrating institutional resilience and commitment to uninterrupted education.
+GSC rapidly adopted blended and online learning platforms to ensure educational continuity for all students during the global pandemic.

 2024